 Offsetting Adjustment (Impact collections)

-Another way to use this Offsetting Adjustment that impacts collections is when you need to increase collections for a provider that is re-doing treatment.
+You can use this offsetting adjustment in several ways to impact collections.
+One way is when you need to reduce collections for a provider that is re-doing treatment.
 This is part of a 4 step process outlined in this article: https://support.dentrixascend.com/hc/en-us/articles/115015427807-Transferring-Money-between-Dentists-After-a-Re-do

 Insurance Charge Offsetting Adjustment (Impact collections)